 By sharing a crawler you can start building your portfolio and could eventually land a contract from business people who cannot or don’t want to code (hey, nobody’s perfect).
 We’ll be launching more features like this very soon, so stay tuned!

 To reward contributions to the community, we’re going to lift limits for everyone who shares a meaningful crawler.
-For every shared and approved crawler, we will give you one extra parallel crawling process and 10,000 pages per month.
+For every shared and approved crawler, we will give you one extra parallel crawling or web scraping process and 10,000 pages per month.

 Our to-do list is already full of ideas on how to improve the community page, such as making it possible for you to ask the creators of crawlers questions, add GitHub integration or enabling people to tell others more about themselves and their skills.
 We’d love to hear your thoughts — just open a discussion on the community forum or let us know at firstname.lastname@example.org